flutter/website/technical-overview.md

 for this and more examples, [visit our GitHub repository](https://github.com/flutter/flutter/tree/master/examples).

 No mobile development experience is required to get started.
-Apps are written in [Dart](https://dartlang.org/), which will look familiar if you've used a language like Java or JavaScript.
+Apps are written in [Dart](https://dartlang.org/), which looks familiar if you've used a language like Java or JavaScript.
 Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!